I was very enthusiastic to learn about vipassana meditation.

 In most of the programs, question-answer sessions are generally at the end of the session but in this program the question-answer session was in the beginning.

-I asked my teacher, “I remain busy due to my nature of work, my mind is always occupied with things, so I often don’t get time to meditate and I generally skip.
+I asked, “I remain busy due to my nature of work, my mind is always occupied with things, so I often don’t get time to meditate and I generally skip.
 What do you recommend?”

 The teacher said, “I’m not here in a position to tell all of you what to do and what not to do.
 That is your job.
 I’m here to share with you what I learnt through my more than two decades of meditation experiences.”

-He further said, indicating my question, “Can I ask you something?
+He further said to me, indicating my question, “Can I ask you something?
 Do you have time for breathing?”

 The whole participants laughed, I felt embarrassed and stupid, I said to myself why the heal I asked the question.